OrangeCoding2021/crafting-py-chat/README.md

 This program can also be used to look at contents of any text file zipped by gzip I assume.

 # Features
-~ Displaying all the contents of a log file in the console ~ Displaying file by pages
+- Displaying all the contents of a log file in the console
+- Displaying file by pages
-~ Directory searching options
+- Directory searching options
 - File Search options
-- Writing the contents to a unzipped file
+- Writing the contents to a text
--

--